csmc-vaneykjlab/pine/README.md

 The colors of the bar and pie charts can be modified by navigating to the 'Image/Chart' option on the Style Tab.
 Click on the currently configured bar chart to open up a Graphics tab.
 Its options section shows the currently configured colors.
 Double-clicking on the colors opens up a color palette allowing you to make any changes.

 Additionally, for bar charts, the option is provided to include:
-- value labels in the bar showing the numeric value that represents height of the bar.
+- **Value Labels** in the bar showing the numeric value that represents height of the bar.
 Select 'Show Value Labels' and choose the PINE generated column pine_value_label to enable this option
-- domain labels showing bar labels.
+- **Domain Labels** showing bar labels.
 Select 'Show Domain Axis' and choose the PINE generated column pine_domain_label to enable this option

 ## Using PINE command line